Vilatsut/IoT-VRVM/README.md

 ## Cloud

 Cloud is running in a virtual machine that is hosted in the [AWS](https://aws.amazon.com/).
 It is built using a microservices architecture and consists of three different services: CoAP backend, Influxdb and Grafana.
 CoAP backend receives CoAP messages from the sensor nodes and decodes the protobuf encoded payloads and then it sends the decoded data to the Influxdb.
-When the data is stored to the Influxdb it can be querried and visualized using the Grafana.
+The stored data can be it can be querried from the influxDB and visualized by using the Grafana.